-You are almost certain, at some point in your teaching carer, to have a child in your class with diabetes.
+You are almost certain, at some point in your teaching carer, to have a child and/or young person in your class with diabetes.
 This article looks at not just the practical side of managing diabetes but also the emotional effect it can have on everyone involved, with the aim of minimising the impact that living with the condition can have.

 Join the Learning Disability Register - Don't Miss out!
 Read more about Mencap.

 It can be hard for families to get across to doctors the many things that worry them when they go to a clinic with their disabled child or young person.
 The Health, Functioning and Well Being Summary, known as the ‘Traffic Light Tool’, was designed to help.
 The tool was developed with disabled young people, parents, carers, and other experts.